Dawson-ma/Machine-Translation/README.md

 # Machine Translation (Sequence to Sequence)

-This project focuses on English to Chinese machine translation, achieving a notable BLEU (bilingual evaluation understudy) score of **29.36**.
+Performing English to Chinese machine translation resulted in the model achieving a notable bilingual evaluation understudy (BLEU) score of **29.36**.

 ## Data Preprocessing